stsievert/salmon/docs/source/algorithms.rst

 .. warning::

-   These adaptive algorithms are (currently) experimental and may change at any time.
+   The API for these algorithms is (currently) unstable.

 There are many queries to ask about in triplet embedding tasks.
 Most of these queries aren't useful; chances are most queries will have obvious answers and